Tampines Rovers FC: Rise to prominence (2025–present)

-On 23 September 2023, Tampines Rovers inked a three-year collaboration with BG Pathum United.
+Tampines Rovers then started off the 2026–27 season with a pre-season trip to Indonesia after being invited to participate in the 2026 Piala Presiden facing off against Persib Bandung, Arema and DPMM.
+The club also appointed Nazri Nasir as their head coach for the season becoming the sixth coaching appointment in 13 months.
+Tampines Rovers also see themselves playing in the 2026–27 AFC Champions League Two where the club was then drawn in Group G alongside Japanese club Machida Zelvia, Chinese club Shanghai Shenghua and Cambodian club Preah Khan Reach Svay Rieng.

 Team image

 Crest and colours

 The club selected the Stag as its animal mascot as the animal is a symbol of wisdom, its antlers are associated with the tree of life and in Chinese culture, it is a symbol of virility.
 The club's colours are predominantly yellow for its Home kit, with a mixture of black, blue and white for its away colours.

 Supporters

 The Yellow Brigade

 Formed in 2012, The Yellow Brigade (TYB) was the very first unofficial supporters’ group for Tampines Rovers.
 The group composed mainly of members of the Singapore national team supporters’ group, Lions All The Way (LATW).
 Members of TYB were staunch supporters of the club and greatly contributed to the overall match-day experience.

 The Yellow Knights

 Formed in 2019, The Yellow Knights (TYK) is the second unofficial supporters’ group.
 TYK was formed by a small group of passionate fans with the shared goal of improving the match-day atmosphere at games.
 The group have been described and been recognised as Ultras, although the group has never formerly regarded themselves as such.
 TYK is well known in the country for their passionate support at every game.